ArantxaDR/ArantxaDR/README.md

 # Hi there 👋

+<p>My name is Arantxa and I'm currently searching for my first job as a front end developer.</p>

 <p>Teamwork and respect are the daily maxims and my great allies.
-Discovering the world of front programming I also discovered a new ✨illusion✨ to improve and learn, to develop a completely new professional career to which I have devoted myself.</p>
+Discovering the world of front programming I also discovered a ✨illusion✨ to improve and learn, to develop a completely new professional career to which I have devoted myself.</p>

-<p>My name is Arantxa and I'm currently searching for my first job as a front end developer.</p>

 ## Tools and languages